Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

-### Party needing to know if there are anything new for a element
+### User needing to know if there are anything new for a party

 1. System authenticates end user with ID-porten
 2. System exchanges token with Altinn